How do you define a zoo?

 UK zoos and aquariums are issued with a six-year license following a comprehensive inspection involving government appointed inspectors.
 Every licensed attraction will then be re-inspected every three years by government inspectors, as well as annually by their local authority.

 These inspections cover all aspects of an animal’s care, including their enclosures and any holding areas that are not visible to the public.
 They also inspect equipment, storage areas, food preparation and veterinary facilities, and scrutinise staff training, security and record keeping for each animal.
 These records must include the details of the birth of the animal as well as whether it has been moved between zoos.

 Once issued, a zoo license may include comments from the inspectors both in the form of conditions (where the zoo or aquarium may need to take action to meet the requirements of the license) or recommendations (when they can use their expertise and knowledge to encourage further work from the zoo or aquarium).

 What do I do if I see something I’m concerned about?

 The first thing you should do is pass your concerns on to the managers of the zoos or aquarium in question so that they have an opportunity to address these in a timely fashion, particularly if what you have seen has immediate welfare implications for the animals within the collection.
-If having done this you still feel that further action is needed, then if the zoo or aquarium is a member of BIAZA you can contact us by sending an email to [email protected] or calling the office on 0207 4496599.
-If the organisation is not a member of BIAZA then you should contact the Local Authority who may arrange a special inspection if they feel it is warranted.
+If having done this you still feel that further action is needed, then if the zoo or aquarium is a member of BIAZA you can contact us by sending an email to [email protected] If the organisation is not a member of BIAZA then you should contact the Local Authority who may arrange a special inspection if they feel it is warranted.